Danny2097/Simulation/simulation/ReadMe.md

 ```

+---

-Simply run the one of the following commands:
+Simply create a `docker-compose.yml` file on your system.
+Using terminal navigate to the directory where the `docker-compose.yml` file is stored and  run the one of the following commands:

 For immediate console output from the containers